ar37-rs/winlator_mali/README.md

 # Winulator vortex config (Mali-G57 and Up only)
 * Graphics Driver set to Vortex (Universal)
-* DX Wrapper set to WineD3D
+* DX Wrapper set to DXVK or WineD3D

 # Add recommended settings to ENVIRONMENT VARIABLES: